Pinedale School Facebook Page: https://www.facebook.com/pinedaleschool

 We request that all students be picked up no later than 3:00PM.
 There is no supervision after school and no nursing available in case of injury.
 The upper playground is not available for parking before school starts but the upper playground gate will be opened by our custodian at 2:40 PM for after-school parking.

 Messages called in to be delivered to students can quickly add up as another source of disruption and confusion during the day.
-Please make consistent after school pick-up/walk home arrangements, etc. with your child ahead of time.
+Please discuss consistent after school pick-up/walk home arrangements, etc. with your child ahead of time.

 Pick-up and drop-off is a very busy and often stressful and distracted time, both inside and outside of the building.
 Allow extra time, drive slowly, be aware of your surroundings, and be patient.
 PLEASE ALWAYS use the crosswalks to cross the road!